What’s new in 24.2.0

 Event detection in physical models

-Variable step solvers dynamically vary the size of the integration step, increasing it when the variables change slowly and decreasing it when they change rapidly.
-Therefore, many small steps are performed in the vicinity of discontinuity points where the variables change abruptly.
-This often leads to a drop in the speed and reliability of calculations, as well as negatively affects their accuracy.
+Variable step solvers dynamically vary the size of the integration step, increasing it when the variables change slowly and decreasing it when they change quickly.
+Therefore, many small steps are performed in the vicinity of the break points, where variables change dramatically.
+This often leads to a decrease in the speed and reliability of calculations, as well as a negative impact on their accuracy.

-In Engee, the ability to incorporate a specialised event detection algorithm has been added to localise discontinuities more accurately without the overhead of excessively small integration steps.
-It improves computational accuracy and, in many cases, speed and reliability.
-Turning off the algorithm may allow the calculation to be completed faster, but at the cost of a significant drop in accuracy.
-The third mode with discontinuous functions described in the first paragraph is recommended to be used only in cases when other modes are not suitable for some reason.
+Engee has added the ability to enable a specialized event detection algorithm that localizes gaps more precisely without the overhead of unnecessarily small integration steps.
+It allows you to improve the accuracy of calculations, and in many cases, speed and reliability.
+Disabling the algorithm may allow the calculation to be completed faster, but at the cost of a significant drop in accuracy.
+The third mode with discontinuous functions, described in the first paragraph, is recommended to be used only in cases where the others are not suitable for some reason.

-We have spent a lot of effort on refining the Engee Function user block:
+We spent a lot of effort on refining the custom block Engee Function:

 -

 The block has completely changed the system of working with ports, sizes and data types.
-The number of ports is now set as a number, which leads to creation of corresponding fields for each port separately in block parameters.
+The number of ports is now set as a number, which leads to the creation of corresponding fields for each port individually in the block parameters.

 -

-Each port can be given a name and a supported input dimension and type (or set
+You can set a name for each port and select the supported input dimension and type (or set

-There is also a direct_feedthrough setting which, when unchecked, allows the block to open loops.
+There is also a direct_feedthrough setting, which allows you to make the block open the loops.

 -

-If for some reason this simple validation is not enough for you, it is now possible to explicitly override in the code the interfaces for inheriting dimensions, types and determining which ports will open loops.
+If for some reason such simple validation is not enough for you, then it is now possible in the code to explicitly redefine the interfaces for inheritance of sizes, types, and determining which of the ports will open the loops.